 Venus’ disk is largest when Venus leaves the evening sky at inferior conjunction some 292 days after Venus first enters the evening sky at superior conjunction.
 Then – phase-wise – Venus is at new phase at inferior conjunction.

 When at inferior conjunction, the night side of Venus is facing Earth, and Venus is again lost in the sun’s glare.
 Thus we don’t see the planet (usually).

 Inferior conjunction will next happen on June 3.

-Venus’ greatest illuminated extent in the evening sky (April 28, 2020) always happens about 36 days after Venus reaches greatest eastern (evening) elongation (March 24, 2020), and some 36 days before Venus sweeps to inferior conjunction (June 3, 2020).
-At its greatest elongation, in either the evening or morning sky, Venus’ disk is approximately 50 percent covered over in sunshine.
+Venus’ greatest illuminated extent in the evening sky – happening now – always happens about 36 days after Venus reaches greatest eastern (evening) elongation (in this case March 24, 2020), and some 36 days before Venus sweeps to inferior conjunction (June 3, 2020).
+At its greatest elongation, in either the evening or morning sky, Venus’ disk is approximately 50% covered over in sunshine.

-Look west after sunset to behold dazzling Venus, the sky’s brightest planet shining at her brightest best in the evening sky!
+Bottom line: Look west after sunset in the days (and weeks) around April 27 and 28, 2020, to behold dazzling Venus, the sky’s brightest planet shining at her brightest best in the evening sky!

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.